Saunved/mint-css/docs/class-list.md

 .display-none | sets display to none
 .visible | sets visibility to visible
 .hidden | sets visibility to hidden
+.rounded | adds a border-radius
 .rounded-large | adds a large border-radius
-.rounded | adds a border-radius
 .border | adds a border to an element
-.no-border | removes border from an element
-.shadow | indicates a box-shadow on an element .no-shadow | removes box-shadow from an element .uppercase | transforms text to uppercase
+.no-border | removes border from an element .no-padding | remove all padding from an element .no-margin | remove all margins from an element .uppercase | transforms text to uppercase
 .lowercase | transforms text to lowercase
 .capitalize | transforms text to capitalize .text-justify | indicates justified text
-.break-all | indicates a ```word-break: break-all``` .break-word | indicates a ```word-break: keep-all``` .tooltip | indicates tooltip that appears on hover over (usually) some icon .depth-1 | indicates an element with box-shadow level 1 (least) .depth-2 | indicates an element with box-shadow level 2 .depth-3 | indicates an element with box-shadow level 3 .depth-4 | indicates an element with box-shadow level 4 .depth-5 | indicates an element with box-shadow level 5 .depth-6 | indicates an element with box-shadow level 6 .depth-7 | indicates an element with box-shadow level 7 .depth-8 | indicates an element with box-shadow level 8 .depth-9 | indicates an element with box-shadow level 9 .depth-10 | indicates an element with box-shadow level 10 (most)
+.break-all | indicates a ```word-break: break-all``` .break-word | indicates a ```word-break: keep-all``` .hoverable | indicates element that gains styling on hover .shadow | indicates a box-shadow on an element .no-shadow | removes box-shadow from an element .tooltip | indicates tooltip that appears on hover over (usually) some icon .depth-1 | indicates an element with box-shadow level 1 (least) .depth-2 | indicates an element with box-shadow level 2 .depth-3 | indicates an element with box-shadow level 3 .depth-4 | indicates an element with box-shadow level 4 .depth-5 | indicates an element with box-shadow level 5

 ## Elements